 Dog in a Wreath

 Do you have a dog?
 Do you have a wreath?
-Then get your camera, throw the prickly wreath around the dog’s neck, force the dog to sit on the freezing snow and you will have an interesting holiday card.
-For this fun project you will also need a lot of treats and patience.
+Then get your camera, throw the prickly wreath around the dog’s neck, and get the dog to sit on the freezing snow, and you will have an interesting holiday card.
+For this fun project, you will also need a lot of treats and patience.

-The Quatrefoil has been used in gothic architecture for centuries and has recently had a rebirth in the card making crafts.
+The Quatrefoil has been used in gothic architecture for centuries and has recently had a rebirth in card-making crafts.
 The pattern makes the handmade cards look very elegant and pretty.
-For this simple, yet creative idea for a Quartefoil Overlay card, go to Damask Love.
+For this simple yet creative idea for a Quartefoil Overlay card, go to Damask Love.